fbpx

 I am fierce about nurturing families so that children can thrive and parents can enjoy lives full of richness and connection with the people they care for the most.

 I have seen too many parents exhausted and worn down by the struggles of navigating the early pathways of separation, with well-meaning friends often giving poor advice.
-Parents who had to make choices about spending money on lawyers and court fees instead of holidays and adventures with their kids.
+Parents who had to make choices about spending money on legal fees instead of holidays and adventures with their kids.

 It doesn’t have to be this way.